GDGcva/zeppelin/_posts/2014-07-21-hello-world.markdown

-We're very excited - not just because of the inordinate amount of caffeine based products consumed - but also because our team are putting together the final missing parts to the biggest Google related event in Central Virginia - [GDG DevFest 2014](http://devfest.gdg.org.ua/).
+We're very excited - not just because of the inordinate amount of caffeine based products consumed - but also because our team are putting together the final missing parts to the biggest Google related event in Central Virginia - [GDG DevFest 2016](http://www.centralvirginia.com/).

 This year event will take place in Charlottesville, VA.

 So should you also be excited?
 Well yes... and here's why!

-* **Attendance**: we're expecting over 350 attendees
+* **Attendance**: we're expecting over 250 attendees
 * **Topic**: more than 48 hours of pure Google technologies
 * **Date**: 24-25 of October, expect hackathon and workshops on a first day and conference on the second
-* **Venue**: Kinopalace Cinema - for a first time we'll make technical event in real cinema directly in the heart of the ancient city of Lviv
+* **Venue**: LiveArts - GDG Central Virginia DevFest will be
 * **Speakers**: we're in the process of finalising the list of speakers

 but we've already secured a first batch of experts: